MicrosoftDocs/azure-reference-other/studio-module-reference/errors/machine-learning-module-error-codes.md

 -   Column names are missing or misstyped.

 -   You are writing to a table that has column names with illegal characters.
-Ordinarily you can enclose such column names in square brackets , but if that does not work, edit column names to use only letters and underscores (_)
+Ordinarily you can enclose such column names in square brackets, but if that does not work, edit column names to use only letters and underscores (_)

 -   Strings that you are trying to write contain single quotation marks